 Are you just getting into town?
 Drop off the bags at the hotel and head out for a night inside Old Town Rock Hill.

 Not ready for the night to end?
-Just a few doors down and across the street, you'll find Ay Papi!
-Tacos and Tequila.
-With a unique and premium bar, this location is perfect for a craft cocktail.
-We suggest snacking on churros!
+Find the best selections of craft beer at Main Street Bottle Shop or Tattooed Brews!
 Now time for some fun, make your way down to Player 1Up, titled a "barcade."
-For just $5 you can have an unlimited play at their vintage arcade games.
 From pac-man to pinball, there's sure to be a game you'll fall in love with!

 Ready for an epic adventure along the Catawba River?